HTL1 Lastenstrasse: Historical background

 The HTL 1 Lastenstrasse has a long tradition and an interesting history.
 Not only was the school building gradually extended, but major historical events including WWI and WWII immensely influenced this educational institution and its everyday school life.

 Initiated by several companies and enterprises located in Carinthia, an institute concerned with the education of specifically qualified employees for industrial purposes was eventually founded.
 On December 11 in 1849, a technical preparatory school was set up.
 As time passed, the school site was repeatedly changed to cope with the increasing number of pupils and eventually moved into a building in the Jessernigstraße, where it is still situated.

 During both World Wars, everyday school life was affected making it impossible to conduct regular school lessons.
 During WWII, the HTL 1 Lastenstrasse was also not spared from bombing.
 As a matter of fact, the entire workshop wing was destroyed.
 Thus, in the post-war era, a number of changes took place including reconstruction of the school.

 Furthermore, the technical secondary education was reformed on a larger scale, including a reduction of lessons per week, a regulation of the school system, and an expansion of the school building due to the growing number of students.
 At the same time, the school's cooperative work with the industry intensified and eventually resulted in the HTL 1 Lastenstrasse receiving the label of a Höhere technische Bundes- Lehr- und Versuchsanstalt (“Austrian Federal Polytechnic and Research Institute”).

 Moreover, the educational opportunities for young people steadily increased and were even extended by an additional department (the Department of Mechatronics), another workshop area, and new subjects such as measurement and control technology as well as energy and environmental technology.

 School development

 Female pupils

-Throughout the last couple of years, the amount of female students at the HTL 1 Lastenstrasse has continuously risen.
+Throughout the last couple of years, the number of female students at the HTL 1 Lastenstrasse has continuously risen.
 In order to support them, the school conducts several projects particularly designed for girls including, for instance, meetings that aim to connect female students and separate physical education for girls only.
 Further initiatives to interest and support girls in the technological world of work are, for example, girls teams, a girls brunch, and meetings for networking among female pupils.